robertjd/express-stormpath/okta-todo.md

-[ ] authenticationResult should preserved, as much as possible [X] Transform the okta user object to the existing Stormpath account object, so that req.user.foo references will not break [ ] Invalid grant needs to be presented as "username or password"
+[ ] authenticationResult should preserved, as much as possible [X] Transform the okta user object to the existing Stormpath account object, so that req.user.foo references will not break [ ] Invalid grant needs to be presented as "username or password" [ ] Ensure that the two custom data import strategies will be populated onto the same custom data models and interfaces that we already have
+[ ] Registration error messages need better display to the end user [ ] Registration needs to map the user to the application

 # Configuration assumptions